PaulsGitHubs/SoundCard-VLF-Detection/README.md

 ## Prerequisites

+- Download RelWithDebInfo.zip off Osmocom.org and set the directory for /x64 or /x32 to path in system variables on windows https://osmocom.org/attachments/2242
 - A computer with a microphone or line-in jack.
 Soundcard should at least be able to operate within 48khz.
 - [Spectrum Lab Software](https://www.qsl.net/dl4yhf/spectra1.html)
 - Python 3.x